greglook/merkledag-core/src/merkledag/notes.md

 can handle the overall node okay because `Blob` is from a separate library.

-## data/core-types -> MerkleLink, graph/link

-The `core-types` map defines a rendered representation for `MerkleLink` values, so it must be able to resolve the link type.
-This _could_ be added later on in the `graph` namespace if necessary.

 ## graph/graph-repo -> data/core-types

 Newly constructed code should use the built-in `core-types` by default.